sph-mn/sph-db/readme.md

 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out
 * search in index keys
 * partial indices. data filter function given at index definition
+* float values for virtual nodes not implemented
+* find solution to nested transactions lmdb issue
+* reduce use of mixed i_array_* and db_ids_new, db_nodes_new, etc api complication

 # development
 this section is for when you want to change sph-db itself.